ome/training-docker/README.md

 3. Please read [the episodes of this lesson][rendered] to format your material.

-4. Please keep the master copy of your lesson in your repository's `gh-pages` branch, since that is what is
+4. Please keep the master copy of your lesson in your repository's `master` branch, since that is what is
     [automatically published as a website by GitHub][github-pages].

 5. To preview material,
-    please run `make serve` from the command line to launch Jekyll with the correct parameters, or push to your repository's `gh-pages` branch and let GitHub take care of the rendering.
+    please run `make serve` from the command line to launch Jekyll with the correct parameters, or push to your repository's `master` branch and let GitHub take care of the rendering.

 6. Run `make lesson-check` to check that your files follow our formatting rules.